gaboesquivel/jscodequality/README.md

 # A JavaScript Code Quality Guide

-This document is intedend to be a comprehensive guide to JavaScript code quality.
+This document aims to be a comprehensive guide to JavaScript code quality.
 It encompases principles, concepts, processes, conventions, standards and tooling.

 _it is a live document. contributions are welcome. this is a first draft_